Panicum verrucosum

 Panicum verrucosum, common name warty panicgrass, is a plant in North America.
 It is listed as a special concern and believed extirpated in Connecticut.
 It is listed as threatened in Indiana and Michigan, and as endangered in Ohio.

+This species has decumbent to sprawling growth.
+Its leaves are 15 centimeters (approximately 5.9 inches) long and range in width between 2 and 10 millimeters (0.08 to 0.4 inches).

+P. verrucosum has been observed in habitat types such as pine-wiregrass savannas, sandhills, in wooded floodplains, and along bodies of water.
+It occurs in loamy, sandy, or wet soils.